CronCats/docs/content/docs/deployed-contracts.md

 # Deployed Contracts

-Here are the deployed contracts on each network supporting croncat:
+Here are the deployed contracts on each network supporting Croncat:

+## Cosmos

+The [CosmWasm smart contract(s)](https://github.com/CronCats/cw-croncat) will be deployed to the [Juno network](https://www.junonetwork.io) first, with other networks in the interchain following.

+## NEAR Protocol

-## Manager
+### Manager

 | Network | Contract Account | Live |
 |----|----|----|